ForTheGold/World-Weather-Analysis/README.md

-# World_Weather_Analysis

-Analysis of weather and travel using APIs

 ## Overview

 This project started out as a simple exploratory analysis on some simple weather data, but ended up being an application that gives travel and hotel suggestions based upon user weather preferences.